 - The United Nations Food and Agricultural Organization 2006 report “Livestock’s Long Shadow” states that raising animals for food causes more global warming than all transportation combined, causing 18% of all global warming.
 The newest report on global warming and animal product consumption by the World Bank, Livestock and Climate Change: What if the Key Actors in Climate Change Are… Cows, Pigs, and Chickens? released in November 2009, states that previous figures were severely underestimated and that the production of animals and their products for food contributes to a whooping 51% of global warming.
 A plant-based diet has the smallest environmental footprint.

-This data and much much more is why SRCS, like other schools (and people) in the country, are making the change to a plant-based menu.
+This data and much much more is why SRCS, like other schools (and people) in the country, are making the change to including plant-based foods in their diet.
 We realize that many students will not have the opportunity to eat fresh healthy foods at home and if even only consumed at school we want all students to have that opportunity for part of the day.